|

 The crochet magic ring is one of my favorite crochet stitches!
 It can also be referred to as a magic circle, magic loop, and adjustable loop.
-Let’s learn about why you should use this crochet technique, when to use it, and see a video tutorial demonstrating how to make the magic ring!
+Here I’ll walk you through how to make the magic ring, when to use it, and you’ll find a step-by-step video tutorial demonstrating how to make the magic ring!

 Why use a magic circle instead of the chain 2 method?
 The magic ring eliminates the small hole that can form at the first round of your work!
-You will be working your stitches into an adjustable loop, and then pull the yarn tail tightly to close the loop.
+You will be working your stitches into an adjustable loop, and then you’ll close the loop by pulling the yarn tail.

-This is a huge advantage of the magic ring method, especially if you are making anything that requires stuffing.
+Tightly closing the loop is a huge advantage of the magic ring method, especially if you are making something that requires stuffing, such as amigurumi.

 This technique is commonly used to start amigurumi crochet projects when working in the round.
 I use the magic ring to begin all of my amigurumi projects.
 I have several amigurumi free crochet patterns to choose from here on my blog!